-The basic requirement for the doctoral degree is 72 graduate credits, the bulk of which are made up by taking ten departmental seminars.
+The doctoral degree requires 72 graduate credits, most of which are satisfied through ten graduate seminars.

-Candidates may also satisfy a Minor Field requirement, broadly defined as an area of knowledge or intellectual discipline other than English or American literature.
-The range of possibilities is vast, the only requirement being that the Minor Field be cogent and have some defensible relation to the student’s PhD dissertation.
+Candidates may also create a Minor Field, broadly defined as an area of knowledge or intellectual discipline other than English or American Literature.
+The range of possibilities is vast, and the only requirement is that the Minor Field have some defensible relation to the student’s dissertation.

-Candidates for the PhD also take a PhD oral qualifying examination that is basically of their own design.
-The exam consists of three fields, one of which relates to a potential dissertation topic (see the PhD Handbook for more details).
-The student constructs each examination list with a faculty committee member who specializes in that area, and all three lists are reviewed for approval by the Director of Graduate Studies.
+Candidates for the PhD take a PhD oral qualifying examination that is largely of their own design.
+The exam consists of three fields, one of which relates to a potential dissertation topic.
+The students constructs each examination list with a faculty member who specializes in that area, and all three lists are reviewed and approved by the Director of Graduate Studies.

-The degree is completed through a book-length work of original scholarship or criticism.
-The student’s dissertation is supervised and then read by three faculty members.
-Upon the completion of the dissertation, the student then participates in a dissertation defense with her/his committee members.
+The degree is completed through a book-length work of original scholarship, which is advised by a committee of three faculty members.
+Upon the completion of the dissertation, the student participate in a defense with the full committee.